Why do Stock Markets Exist? And Why is it so Important?

 Capital raised this way can help companies expand operations and create jobs in the economy.
 From a greater economic perspective, consumer spending increases, governments can benefit from tax revenues and there will be lower levels of unemployment.

-It helps create personal wealth
+— Stock market helps create personal wealth

 One of the most important benefits of the stock market is its ability to help generate personal wealth in the economy.